Towards Metrical Reconstruction of Human Faces: Results

 \section{Results}

 Our experiments mainly focus on the metrical reconstruction of a human face from in the wild images.
-In addition, we show results for the sequential tracking of facial motions using our metrical reconstruction as initialization.
-In the Appendix \ref{appendix:ablation}, we discuss further experiments and ablation studies.
+In the supplemental document, we show results for the sequential tracking of facial motions using our metrical reconstruction as initialization.
 The following experiments are conducted with the original models of the respective publications including their reconstructions submitted to the given benchmarks.
 Note that these models are trained on their large-scale datasets, training them on our medium-scale 3D dataset would lead to overfitting.